duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 ### Backstab: (X)

-When attacking from behind the enemy unit, this unit deals an additional X damage AND prevents a counterattack.
-The additional damage also applies when this unit is counterattacking from behind the enemy unit.
+When Attacking from the square directly behind the target, you deal extra damage and will not receive counterattacks.
+If a minion has 0 attack they can't attack or counter-attack even though backstab would increase the attack above 0.

 ### Blast

-When this unit attacks in a cardinal direction, it hits ALL enemy units on the same line.
+Attack all enemy minions and Generals in one straight line.
+If a Blast unit attacks a nearby enemy diagonally, it will not attack any other units in that diagonal.
+The damage hits all targets equally.
+No damage is lost as the attack pierces multiple targets.
+This means that the effects of cards like Falcius and Psionic Strike can apply to multiple enemies.
 Only nearby or Ranged units will counterattack.
 Can target non-adjacent minions and generals.

 ### Bloodbound Spell